Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Too much of a good thing?

 \section{Too much of a good thing?}

 The impressive performance gains achieved by the rework of the neighbors traversal, that in some sense completes the split-neighbors implementation, have had some unintended consequences.

 The first consequence has been an apparent decrease in the scaling efficiency of GPUSPH across multiple GPUs: this is due to the fact that high scalability relies on the forces computation taking enough time to cover the cross-device data transfer time (see~\cite{rustico_multi-gpu_2014,rustico_advances_2014} for details): with the forces computation being much faster, the amount of inner particles that need to be processed to cover data transfers has grown significantly, thus requiring much larger domains to achieve good scaling.
 This of course is compensated by the fact that a single GPU now manages to perform as well as 4 or 5 GPUs used to with the older code, thereby reducing the need for multi-GPU or multi-node to very large simulations, where the amount of inner particles becomes large enough to preserve the scaling properties.
+Further details with examples are discussed in Section~\ref{sec:mgpu}

-The second consequence of the forces kernels performance gain has more of a psychological than computational weight: forces computation is not the slowest step of the simulation anymore.
-While forces computation still takes an order of magnitude more time than all other kernels involved in the integration step combined, thus accounting for around $90\%$ of the integration step, its runtime is now comparable to the runtime of the neighbors list construction.
+The second consequence of the forces kernels performance gain has more of a psychological than computational weight: as shown in Figure~\ref{fig:avg-after}, forces computation is not the slowest step of the simulation anymore: although forces computation is still the kernel where most time is spent overall (Figure~\ref{fig:totpct-after}), its runtime for a single invocation is now comparable to the runtime of the neighbors list construction.

-In fact, for smaller simulations, a single run of the neighbors list construction can take more time than a single forces computation, with the discrepancy growing smaller as the number of particle increases, and forces computation still taking longer (although not much so) than neighbors list construction in the case of very large simulations.
+In fact, for smaller simulations such as the one shown in this analysis, a single run of the neighbors list construction can take more time than a single forces computation, with the discrepancy growing smaller as the number of particle increases, and forces computation still taking longer (although not much so) than neighbors list construction in the case of very large simulations.

 In itself this effect is not particularly worrying, since the forces kernel runs twice per step (due to the predictor\slash corrector integration scheme), while the neighbors list construction only runs once every 10 steps (by default).
-As such, even when the two have comparable runtime, forces still weight 20 times more than the neighbors list construction, and optimization of the latter would be largely unnecessary, since even a $50\%$ speed-up would only affect the total runtime of the simulation by less than $3\%$.
+As such, even when the two have comparable runtime, forces computation still weight 20 times more than the neighbors list construction, and optimization of the latter would be largely unnecessary, since even a $50\%$ speed-up would only affect the total runtime of the simulation by less than $3\%$.

 Still there is a psychological effect: knowing that building the neighbors list takes longer than a single forces computation is frustrating for a numerical code that \emph{should} spend most of its time computing (numerical) derivatives.
 Hence the need to optimize the neighbors list construction.